Mowi ASA – Annual report – 31 December 2019

 NOTE 33 – EXCEPTIONAL ITEMS

-The 2018 financial statements contain several items that are considered exceptional relative to the normal business operations.
-The total effect of exceptional items included in operational EBIT was EUR 109.2 million for the year.
-Exceptional items are included in the line item Cost of materials in the consolidated statement of comprehensive income.
+The 2019 financial statements contain several items that are considered exceptional relative to the normal business operations.
+The total effect of exceptional items included in operational EBIT was EUR 146.3 million for the year.
+Exceptional items are mainly included in the line item Cost of materials in the consolidated statement of comprehensive income.

 NOTE 19 – SECURED LIABILITIES AND GUARANTEES (extract)

 [Note: the Strategy and Operational Approach and Risk and Risk Management sections of the Integrated Report contain considerable descriptions of risks, R&D, Sustainability, Environmental Responsibility and other matters relating to the principal business which have not been reproduced here]